carlzulauf/dotbox/install_log.md

 bin/rails db:create
 bin/rails db:test:prepare
 bundle exec rspec
-# all tests but some weird VCR failures pass. calling it a win.
+#
 ```

+All rails tests but some weird VCR failures pass.
+Calling it a win.

-Ok, no systemd in distroboxes.
+No systemd in distroboxes.
 Have to launch services by hand, though maybe distrobox-export can export the service in a cleaner way.
 Everything seems to work though.
 Going to take a break and think about how to simplify or speedup getting into a working dev environment.

 Redis writes to the directory you run it in.
 Will need to maybe start it in ~/.local/share/redis in the future.